open-mmlab/mmdetection/docs/en/overview.md

 1. For installation instructions, please see [get_started](get_started.md).

-2. Refer to the below tutorials to for the basic usage of MMDetection.
+2. Refer to the below tutorials for the basic usage of MMDetection.

    - [Train and Test](https://mmdetection.readthedocs.io/en/dev-3.x/user_guides/index.html#train-test)